wtsi-hgi/irobot/irobot/precache/README.md

 n.b., Metadata for data objects is relatively small and, while it is persisted to disk, it remains part of the entity's in-memory state.
 When it is not available, a blocking call -- rather than an asynchronous one -- is used to fetch it from iRODS, as it won't block for long.

+* Any metadata request will update the entity's last access time.

+* A metadata request for a newly instantiated entity will return the metadata, rather than an estimated completion time for the data;
+  however, the data fetching (and subsequent checksumming) will still be enqueued.

-Any metadata request will update the entity's last access time and a forced metadata request, when appropriate, will only refetch data (and checksumming) if the modification timestamp and/or checksum have changed from the original; otherwise, the master metadata will be updated in-place.
+* A forced metadata request, when appropriate, will only refetch data (and checksumming) if the modification timestamp and/or checksum have changed from the original; otherwise, the master metadata will be updated in-place.

 ## Cache Invalidation

 The caching policy allows invalidation based either on time and/or capacity.
 It should function similar to a stop-the-world garbage collector, in terms of locking, for simplicity's sake.

+New entities can only be put in the precache if they are known to fit.
+Only entities that are not currently being processed (i.e., not fetching or checksumming data for either their master or switchover states) may be invalidated.

 ### Temporal Invalidation